New Build Home Insurance

 Problems getting home and car insurance

 While you need to have home insurance when you buy a new build home, getting it can be tricky.
-At HomeOwners Alliance we often hear from our members that insurance firms reject them for car and home insurance.
+At HomeOwners Alliance we often hear that insurance firms reject them for car and home insurance.
 The main problem is often the postcode; brand new postcodes often aren’t on an insurer’s system.
+An insurance broker is able to assist in this instance.

-How can I get my post code recognised?
+How can I get my postcode recognised by home insurers

 Problems with new build warranties

 The problem is what the warranty says, and what the developer is prepared to do can be very different.
-We regularly hear stories from members who are struggling to get the builder to come back and fix faults.
-One thing you can do to help get your voice heard is get a snagging survey before you move in.
+We regularly hear stories from new home owners struggling to get the builder to come back and fix faults.
+One thing you can do to help get your voice heard is to get a snagging survey before you move in.
 This involves a professional looking around your new build home and making a snagging list.
-They will then help liaise with the developer and help drive through problems with your builder on your behalf.
+They will then help liaise with the developer and help run through problems with your builder on your behalf.
+Find out more about snagging surveys, how they work, what they cost and book yours today.

 What do I have to do to claim on my new build warranty?

-If you have structural issues after the initial two-year builder warranty period you’ll need to raise directly with the firm providing the warranty cover.
+After the initial two-year builder warranty period (years 3-10), the policy will only cover major defects, such as structural or weatherproofing problems.
+You’ll need to raise these issues directly with the firm providing the warranty cover.

 Are new homes cheaper to insure?